 Here's an example that links to an existing doc:

-From the account dropdown, select Account settings, and then select Plan management.
+From the user menu, select Account settings, and then select Plan management.

 Here's one that links to an earlier section: